-Our review process takes up to three months to complete.
+Our review process takes approximately one month to complete.
 Proposals that do not meet the submission deadline or grant guidelines will be screened out and applicants will receive early notification of their denial.
 Otherwise email responses to grant applicants are sent after the Board vote.

 Fund for Excellence in Essex County Grant Awards

-All grant awardees will be invited to receive their grant award at ECCF’s Community Leadership Breakfast in the Spring.
+Collaboration grant awardees will be invited to receive their grant award at ECCF’s Celebration of Giving Breakfast on Thursday May 3, 2018.